Natural ways to calm speaking anxiety: nervous system tools you can use anywhere

 Two hours out: light movement, hydrate, limit caffeine.

-Ten minutes out: physiological sigh, orienting scan, review your opening line.
+Ten minutes out: orienting scan, review your opening line.

 After: slow walk, one round of 5-5-5, brief reflection on what worked.